jixun66/acgzonebypass/README.md

 ## User requirements
 * A browser supports Greasemonkey script
+* A Greasemonkey script which allowed to change it's server address at http://userscripts.org/scripts/show/149762

 ## Config script
 * View the php file for help (However the annotation is in Chinese)